laravel/docs/billing.md

 <a name="retrieving-payment-methods"></a>
 ### Retrieving Payment Methods

-The `paymentMethods` method on the billable model instance returns a collection of `Laravel\Cashier\PaymentMethod` instances:
+The `paymentMethods` method on the Billable model instance returns a collection of `Laravel\Cashier\PaymentMethod` instances:

     $paymentMethods = $user->paymentMethods();